chentsulin/awesome-graphql/README.md

 * [GraphQL Docs](https://graphql-docs.com) - Instantly create beautiful GraphQL API docs hosted online.
 * [GraphQL Faker](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
 No coding required.
 * [Apollo Launchpad](https://launchpad.graphql.com/) - Like JSFiddle for GraphQL server code, write and deploy a GraphQL API directly from your browser.
+* [Altair GraphQL Client](https://github.com/imolorhe/altair) - An sleek graphQL client app for querying GraphQL servers, like Postman for graphQL.
+It also comes as a chrome extension.

 <a name="databases" />